Addressing the threat of climate change for endangered amphibians and reptiles

 With all of this in mind, South West NRM developed its “Addressing the threat of climate change for endangered amphibians and reptiles in the SW NRM” project.

-With funding support received from the Australian Government’s Natural Heritage Trust, work on the five-year project is commencing in 2024.
+With funding support received from the Australian Government’s Natural Heritage Trust, work on the five-year project commenced in 2025.

 Western swamp tortoises